dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 Say you’re a weirdo who is happy to tell your date your Big Five.
 How do you actually say it out loud?
 In fact, I am such a weirdo, and I end up saying something like “My neuroticism is low, my conscientiousness is high, my extroversion is moderate, and… ummm, what are the other axes?”

+A big part of what makes the MBTI easier to talk about is that it has names for *both ends* of the axes.
 With the MBTI, you have the *option* of a coarse summary by saying something like “ESFP”.
 It's at least *possible*!
-Of course, more precise measurements are better, but option value is a positive thing.
+Of course, more precise measurements are better, but having options is a positive thing.

 I think that we could also sort of make this work with my suggested notation by modulating the sound of your voice.
 (If you get eNxJ, you say "I'm an e **en** ex **jay**").